Borderline Personality Disorder: What You Need to Know

 - Understanding how a person impacts their life events, problems, and relationships with others

-- Understanding others and develop compassion for them
+- Understanding others and developing compassion for them

 Transference-focused psychotherapy (TFP)